mobizt/ESP-Mail-Client/README.md

   // Set the session config
   session.server.host_name = "smtp.office365.com"; // for outlook.com
-  session.server.port = 587;
+  session.server.port = 587; // for TLS with STARTTLS or 25 (Plain/TLS with STARTTLS) or 465 (SSL)
-  session.login.email = "your Email address"; // set to empty for no SMTP Authentication session.login.password = "your Email password"; // set to empty for no SMTP Authentication session.login.user_domain = "client domain or ip e.g. mydomain.com";
+  session.login.email = "your Email address"; // set to empty for no SMTP Authentication session.login.password = "your Email password"; // set to empty for no SMTP Authentication

+  // For client identity, assign invalid string can cause server rejection session.login.user_domain = "client domain or public ip only e.g. mydomain.com";

   // Set the NTP config time
   session.time.ntp_server = "pool.ntp.org,time.nist.gov";